Blog

 autistic female differs from male experiences &

 offers ideas on how to deal with it.
+Order book

-Lisa Morgan & Mary Donahue: “Living with
+Lisa Morgan & Mary Donahue: “Living with PTSD

-PTSD on the Autism Spectrum: Insightful
+on the Autism Spectrum: Insightful Analysis With

-This cooperation between an autistic patient and
+an autistic patient and her therapist illuminates

-systematically, but with first-hand experience
+spectrum.
+Not very systematically, but with

 Gordon Gates: “Trauma, Stigma, and Autism